aryaingale10-stack/cnn-lstm-image-captioning/README.md

 - Multiple reference captions per image
 - Additional caption-quality metrics such as CIDEr and METEOR
 - Interactive deployment using Streamlit or Gradio

+## Project Context

+This project originated as an image-captioning programming assignment and was subsequently expanded into a portfolio project with a larger 5,000-sample training set, quantitative BLEU and ROUGE-L evaluation, saved prediction examples, reproducibility documentation, and structured GitHub project documentation.

 ## Author